etoland/react-conf-2015/README.md

 ## What I'd do with more time

-- A draggable Now line — click and drag the red line directly on the canvas instead of using the sidebar scrubber.
-The most tldraw-DNA interaction I didn't get to.
+**Conflict detector**

+Let attendees star talks they want to attend, then flag when two starred talks overlap in time.
+The product opinion behind this: attendees shouldn't have to do the mental arithmetic themselves — the tool should surface the conflict and force a conscious choice.

+**Talk duration tooltip on hover**

+On mouse hover, a small floating label appears showing the talk's time window — `10:00am — 10:30am · 30 min`.
+Positioned using the `worldToScreen` conversion so it follows the block correctly at any zoom level.
+Small detail, but the kind of thing that makes a tool feel finished.

+**Venue map layer**

-- A venue map layer showing the physical Facebook HQ floor plan with a "You Are Here" marker.
+A floor plan of Facebook HQ overlaid on the canvas showing where each stage physically is, with a "You Are Here" marker.
+The most spatial feature on the list and the one most directly inspired by tldraw's DNA.

+**Real scan tracking**

-- Real scan tracking via a lightweight backend — right now connections are simulated, but the interaction model is complete and ready to wire up.
+Right now connections are simulated.
+A lightweight backend — even just a Supabase table — would make the QR feature genuinely useful.
+The interaction model is complete and ready to wire up.

-- Persist saved talks and connections to localStorage so your session survives a refresh.
+**Persist state to localStorage**

+Your saved talks, connections, and LinkedIn URL should survive a page refresh.
+One `useEffect` per piece of state.